 HAVE A COCKTAIL

-EAT ICE CREAM OR CANDY
+EAT ICE CREAM, CANDY OR BOTH

 If candy, jelly beans, chocolate, gummy bears, or lollipops aren’t your thing try the sundaes or a cookie butter milkshake.
 This psychedelic temple devoted to the worship of sugar has a long cocktail list too.